What's it like on receiving end of Frank Martin's glare? - News 12 Now

 Notice said the younger guys really have not seen the worst of it from Martin.

 “We’re winning games right now.
 We’re in the Final Four.
-He’s not the same Frank he was five, four years ago,” Notice said.
+He’s not the same Frank he was five or four years ago,” Notice said.
 “He’s calmed down a lot.”

 McGruder said Martin taught him to be accountable and prepared him for life in the NBA, but acknowledged that there were some former teammates who might not speak so highly of their old coach.